EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation

 \subsection{Comparison of Different BGE Methods (\textbf{RQ4})}

-To further evaluate the effectiveness of our proposed Behavior Graph Enhancement strategy, we compare it against the enhancement technique introduced in the recent method \textbf{GUME}, which constructs modality-specific item-item semantic graphs, intersects them to form a unified semantic structure, and integrates the result into the behavior graph.
+To further evaluate the effectiveness and generalizability of our Behavior Graph Enhancement strategy, we compare it against the enhancement technique introduced in the recent method GUME, which constructs modality-specific item-item semantic graphs, intersects them to form a unified semantic structure, and integrates the result into the behavior graph.

-Specifically, we independently incorporate the enhancement strategies of \textbf{EGRA} and \textbf{GUME} into three representative backbone models: LightGCN, BM3, and MGCN.
-We denote the resulting variants as ``Model+E'' and ``Model+G'', referring to the application of EGRA’s and GUME’s BGE methods to the corresponding backbone, respectively.
-Evaluation results across four benchmark datasets are presented in Table \ref{tab:cbge1}.
+Specifically, we integrate the enhancement strategies of \textbf{E}GRA and \textbf{G}UME into three representative recommendation models (LightGCN, LATTICE, and MGCN), yielding the variants ``Model+E'' and ``Model+G'', respectively.
+The evaluation results on four benchmark datasets are presented in Table \ref{tab:cbge1}.